Morrill, Charles H., Homestead

 Polk County Timeline

-This timeline provides a condensed summary of the historical journey of Polk County, Nebraska.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Polk County, Nebraska.

 - 1856: Polk County is established as a county in the Nebraska Territory.